Spectral radii for subsets of Hilbert $C^*$-modules and spectral properties of positive maps: Preliminaries and background material

-Evans and H\o egh-Krohn have also proved the following \textit{Perron-Frobenious type theorem} for irreducible positive maps on finite dimensional $C^*$-algebras. \begin{thm}[Theorem 2.3, \cite{EvaDE:HoeR78}] Let $\varphi$ be a (irreducible) positive linear map on a finite dimensional $C^*$-algebra.
-Then the spectral radius $r(\varphi)$ is an (simple) eigenvalue of $\varphi$ possessing a (invertible) positive eigenvector. \end{thm}
+Evans and H\o egh-Krohn have also proved the following \textit{Perron-Frobenious type theorem} for irreducible positive maps on finite dimensional $C^*$-algebras. \begin{thm}[Theorem 2.3, \cite{EvaDE:HoeR78}] Let $\varphi$ be a positive linear map on a finite dimensional $C^*$-algebra.
+Then the spectral radius $r(\varphi)$ is an eigenvalue of $\varphi$ possessing a positive eigenvector.
+If $\varphi $ is also irreducible, then $r(\varphi )$ is a simple eigenvalue with an invertible positive eigenvector. \end{thm}